Qovery/pleco/README.md

 #### Resources Selector
 When pleco is running you have to specify which resources expiration will be checked.

-Here are some the resources you can check:
+Here are some of the resources you can check:
 ```bash
 --enable-eks, -e # Enable EKS watch
 --enable-iam, -u # Enable IAM watch (groups, policies, roles, users)